 Add to this that you generally want crisp and unmuffled dialogue.
 Make sure that your target sound is always on-axis.
 Shotgun microphones have incredibly diminished off-axis pickup, other microphones will also color your sound if used off-axis.

 Is moving or changing direction an option?
-Always try and minimize your exposure to the wind.
-You should hopefully be only having to deal with moderate wind, unless the director is trying to destroy the lead’s fancy hairdo.
+Always try and minimize your exposure to the wind, as wind makes it extremely difficult to effectively monitor audio.
+You should hopefully be only having to deal with moderate wind unless the director is trying to destroy the lead’s fancy hairdo.

 Use your inventory.
 Will a lavalier microphone be better shielded?
-If so, you should considering using it.
+If so, you should consider using it.

-The reason I have brought up windsocks so many times in the last three sections is because they are physical high-cut filters.
-The alternative is the low-cut filter option on most recorders and sound boards.
-These are are accepted starting points when trying to get rid of rumbles and hisses in the background.
+Windsocks are physical high-cut filters.
+The alternative is the low-cut filter option on most recorders and soundboards.
+These are accepted starting points when trying to get rid of rumbles and hisses in the background.

 Here is a list of sounds that you want to avoid: